HestHub/nix-config/blog.md

 nix run github:nixified-ai/flake#textgen-amd
 ```

-but something didn't sit quite right, the installation stalled and never finish, or more acruratly i gave up when it was still running after i had been away for 20ish minutes.
+But something didn't click, the installation stalled and never finish, or truth be told, i gave up when it was still running after i had been away for 20 minutes.

-so next step was to download the repo and run it locally.
+The next attempt was to download the repo and run it locally.

 ```
 git clone https://github.com/nixified-ai/flake